jaimetur/PhotoMigrator/README.md

 ## <span style="color:green">Extra Mode: All in One Shot:</span>
+From version 2.1.0 onwards, the script can be executed in 'All in One Shot' Mode.

-If you configure properly the file 'nas.config' and execute this Extra Mode, the script will process your Takeout Zip files, will process them, and will connect automatically to your Synology Photos database to import all your Photos & Videos automatically to Synology Photos database creating the same Albums that you have exported in your Takeout files.
+If you configure properly the file 'Synology.config' and execute this Extra Mode, the script will process your Takeout Zip files, will process them, and will connect automatically to your Synology Photos database to import all your Photos & Videos automatically to Synology Photos database creating the same Albums that you have exported in your Takeout files.

 To execute this Extra Mode, you can use the new Flag: -ao, --all-in-one